Eileen Atkins: Early life

-When she was 14 or 15 and still at Latymer's, she also attended "drama demonstration" sessions twice a year with this same teacher.
+When she was 14 or 15 and still at Latymer, Atkins also attended "drama demonstration" sessions twice a year with this same teacher.
 At around this time (though some sources say she was 12), her first encounter with Robert Atkins took place.
 She was taken to see Atkins' production of King John at the Regent's Park Open Air Theatre.
 She wrote to him saying that the boy who played Prince Arthur was not good enough and that she could do better.
 Atkins wrote back and asked that she come to see him.
 On the day they met, Atkins thought she was a shop girl and not a school girl.
 She gave a little prince speech and he told her to go to drama school and come back when she was older.

 Burton came to an agreement with Eileen's parents that he would try to get her a scholarship for one drama school and that if she did not get the scholarship he would arrange for her to do a teaching course in some other drama school.
 Her parents were not at all keen on the fact that she would stay in school until 16 as her sister had left at 14 and her brother at 15 but somehow they were persuaded.
 Eileen was in Latymer's until 16.
 Out of 300 applicants for a RADA scholarship, she got down to the last three but was not selected, so she did a three-year course on teaching at the Guildhall School of Music and Drama.
 But, although she was taking the teaching course, she also attended drama classes and in fact performed in three plays in her last year.
 This was in the early 1950s.
 In her third and last year she had to teach once a week, an experience she later said she hated.
 She graduated from Guildhall in 1953.

-As soon as she left Guildhall she got her first job with Robert Atkins in 1953: as Jaquenetta in Love's Labour's Lost at the same Regent's Park Open Air Theatre where she was brought to see Atkins' King John production years before.
+As soon as she left Guildhall, Atkins got her first job with Robert Atkins in 1953: as Jaquenetta in Love's Labour's Lost at the same Regent's Park Open Air Theatre where she was brought to see Atkins' King John production years before.
 She was also, very briefly, an assistant stage manager at the Oxford Playhouse until Peter Hall fired her for impudence.
 She was also part of repertory companies performing in Billy Butlin's holiday camp in Skegness, Lincolnshire.
 It was there when she met Julian Glover.